reuschi/smart-photo-frame/README.md

 5. Copy the token and store it in the config file as shown above
 6. Open the conversation with the Bot

 Now, the Bot should be ready to receive and send messages.
 If you send messages via web browser or mobile phone to the Bot while the frame is not running, nothing is going to happen.
-To get a reply on your sent photos, you must run the **main.py**.
-In most cases the script must run as *sudo*.
+To get a reply on your sent photos, the frame must be running.\
+Please keep in mind, that messages will be deleted from the Telegram servers 24 hours after sending, if they have not been retrieved from the frame.
+This is a default from Telegram and can not be changed anyhow.

 ## Current implemented Telegram Bot commands

-As seen above in the config, the follwing bot commands will be placed to the bot configuration:
+To control the frame from remote, Telegram Bot commands are implemented.
+As seen above in the config, the follwing bot commands will be pushed to the bot configuration:

 * */addsender <sender_userid_1>,<sender_userid_2>,etc.* - Add new allowed sender to the Telegram user list (hidden function)
 * */addmailsender <sender_mail_address_1>,<sender_mail_address_2>,etc.* - Add new allowed sender to the mail user list (hidden function)
 * */addextension <extension_1>,<extension_2>,etc.* - Add new extension(s) to allowed file extensions of mail attachments (hidden function)
 * */deleteimg <name_of_image_1>,<name_of_image_2>,etc.* - Deletes one or more images from images folder of the frame.
-* */getconfig* - Returns the current **config.ini** as downloadable file.
+* */getconfig* - Returns the current **config.ini** as downloadable file to the chat.
 * */getident* - Returns the current public IP address of the frame.
-* */getlog* - Returns the **message.log** as downloadable file.
+* */getlog* - Returns the **message.log** as downloadable file to the chat.
 * */listimg* - Lists all images stored in the images folder.
 * */reboot* - Reboots the whole system (RasPi).
 * */rotate <image_name_1>,<l/r> <image_name_2>,<l/r> etc.* - Rotates the named image(s) 90° to the left (l) or to the right (r).
 Files must be seperated by whitespaces and file names need to be followed by orientation.
 * */toggle_signaling* - Toggles the feedback from the frame when it's booted up or shutting down.
 * */toggle_verbose* - Toggles the display of additional information in the image presentation of the frame.
 * */update \[<repository_name>\]* - Update system with current master repository.
 If entered a repository name, then this command tries to checkout and update the named branch.
-If you cahnge by that the branch, then you need to fully restart the application.
+If you change by that the branch, then you need to fully restart the application/system.

 You can add some more commands by your own by just adding them to the configuration file.
-The functionality must be programmed in the appropriate module.
+The functionality must be programmed in the appropriate module of the frame script.
 All of the listed commands will be pushed to the Telegram Bot when starting the frame.

 ## Preparing your mailbox